juju/docs/README.md

 For editing actual documentation, you will find the Markdown format source files in the `src/en` directory.
-At some point we hope to offer multilingual versions of the docs, whereupon these will live in similarly titled directories (e.g. 'fr', 'de', etc.)
+At some point we hope to offer multilingual versions of the docs, whereupon these will live in similarly titled directories (e.g. 'fr', 'de', etc.).

 There are two other files in the `src` directory:

 **navigation.tpl** - This is used to build the navigation for the website.
-You won't need to change this unless you are adding a new page (and even then, please ask about where it should go)
+You won't need to change this unless you are adding a new page (and even then, please ask about where it should go).

 **base.tpl** - this is the HTML template local docs use.
-This is as far as possible a simulation of how the docs appear online, but changes to this file do not alter the online appearance of the docs
+This is as far as possible a simulation of how the docs appear online, but changes to this file do not alter the online appearance of the docs.

 The `htmldocs` directory is where local builds of the docs are made, and contains some support files (CSS, JavaScript) and all the graphics used by the